ralphishimwe/PharmaLink/README.md

 #### 1. Open a new terminal and navigate to the frontend folder:

-a. cd frontend
+- cd frontend
-b. npm install
+- npm install

 #### 2. Create a `.env` file inside the `frontend` folder: